Accounting software – Advantages and Disadvantages

 • have enough transactions to warrant using accounts software?

-• need a number of people to be able to access the software at the same time over a network?
+• need several people to be able to access the software at the same time over a network?

 • What is the set-up of your computer system and is the software designed to run on it?
 A Windows-based PC will give you the most options.